-Seasons for Growth is based on the belief that change, loss and grief are normal and valuable parts of life.
-It aims to produce a sense of resilience, personal growth and acceptance of change in people’s lives.
+Seasons for Growth is based on the belief that change, loss and grief are a normal and valuable part of life.
+We need to be able to examine how it impacts our lives.

 Seasons for Growth provides the opportunity for each participant to integrate the appropriate knowledge, skills and attitudes to understand and cope with loss and grief.
 This takes place in a like-to-like peer support setting.

 It is not counselling or therapy.
 This is an early intervention peer support education programme particularly suited to addressing variety of emotional and behavioural issues and reducing the amount of children and young people who require specialist help.

 Seasons for Growth supports children, young people and adults from school entry level upwards.
 It supports anyone who has undergone a significant change or loss in their lives.
 This can include (but not exclusively limited to):

 - Family breakdown (divorce, separation, care situations)

 - Death of a friend or relative

 - Injury disability or serious illness (self or others in the family)